Linear classifier, least-squares cost function, and outliers: Conclusion

 \section{Conclusion}

-In this work, we presented a simple, effective way of improving the accuracy of linear classifiers that employ \emph{least squares} in the presence of outliers by defining a ``scale-invariant'' linear discriminant.
+In this article, we showed a simple, effective way of improving the accuracy of linear classifiers that employ \emph{least squares} in the presence of outliers, by defining a ``scale-invariant'' linear discriminant.
 We presented numerical results that supported our proposition.
-The method also works when there are no outliers, making the our method more versatile than the conventional approach.
+The method also works when there are no outliers, making it more versatile than the conventional approach.

+While we have tested the method using some dataset, we do not know if there are counter examples where the method do not offer any advantage over the conventional method, or perform worse.
+In addition, in order to determine the full extent of the robustness and versatility of the method, it needs to be tested against other popular methods, like logistic regression, that are known to be robust against outlier.\cite{Bishop2006}

-Our consideration in this paper has been on data classification, whose labels take discrete values.
+Our consideration in this article has been on data classification, whose labels take discrete values.
 The method presented here can be adapted to regression analysis, where ``labels'' (or the dependent variables) take continuous values.
-This can help provide solution to the \emph{outlier problem} of regression analysis when using \emph{least squares}.
+This might help provide some improvement to the \emph{outlier problem} of regression analysis when using \emph{least squares}.